Improving generalization by mimicking the human visual diet: Methods

 The context stream is a transformer decoder, taking $I_c$ as the query input and $I_t$ as the key and value inputs.
 The network integrates object and context information via hierarchical reasoning through a stack of cross-attention layers in the transformer, extracts context-integrated feature maps $F_{t,c}$ and predicts class label probabilities $y_{t,c}$ within $C$ classes.

 A model that always relies on context can make mistakes under distribution shifts.
-Thus, to increase robustness, CDCNet makes a second prediction $y_t$, using only the target object information alone.
+Thus, to increase robustness, HDNet makes a second prediction $y_t$, using only the target object information alone.
 A 2D CNN is used to extract feature maps $F_t$ from $I_t$, and estimates the confidence $p$ of this prediction $y_t$.
-Finally, CDCNet computes a confidence-weighted average of $y_t$ and $y_{t,c}$ to get the final prediction $y_p$.
+Finally, HDNet computes a confidence-weighted average of $y_t$ and $y_{t,c}$ to get the final prediction $y_p$.
 If the model makes a confident prediction with the object only, it overrules the context reasoning stage.\looseness=-1

-\subsection{Supervised Contrastive Learning for Domain Generalization}
+\subsubsection{Supervised Contrastive Learning for Domain Generalization}

 Contrastive learning has benefited many applications in computer vision tasks (\textit{e.g.}, \cite{qian2021spatiotemporal,chen2020simple,snell2017prototypical,zhang2019variational,kim2021selfreg}).
 However, all these approaches require sampling positive and negative pairs from real-world data.
 To curate positive and negative pairs, image and video augmentations operate in 2D image planes or spatial-temporal domains in videos.
-Here we introduce a simple and yet effective contrastive learning method on 3D synthetic data, resulting in promising generalization performance in real-world data.
+Here we introduce a contrastive learning method on 3D transformations.